 Social media at the University of Sheffield

-Social media accounts are essential tools for sharing teaching, research, ideas and principles.
+Social media accounts are useful tools for sharing teaching, research and ideas.

-University Facebook, Twitter, Instagram, LinkedIn, Youtube and Snapchat accounts connect with a global audience of hundreds of thousands of current and prospective students, alumni, peers, funders, academics and advocators.
+The University’s central Facebook, Twitter, Instagram, LinkedIn, Youtube accounts connect with a global audience of current and prospective students, alumni, academics and partners.